nikolay-turpitko/me-gitpages-hugo/about-me/content/full cv/index.md

     _Web and Android app to book a taxi cab in Moscow_
     `JavaScript, jQuery, Dojo, Apache Cordova, Java, Go, Google App Engine`

-    In parallel with my permanent emplpyment in UBS (via Manpower), I periodically participated in the side project as a freelancer.
+    In parallel with my permanent emplpyment in UBS/Manpower, I periodically participated in the side project as a freelancer.
 Developed web and Android app, based on Apache Cordova for taxi ordering.
 Initially we deployed it in the web, Google Play and Apple AppStore, but later decided to drop support